FluuxIO/go-xmpp/cmd/sendxmpp/README.md

       --config string     config file (default is ~/.config/fluxxmpp.yml) -h, --help              help for sendxmpp
       --jid string        using jid (required)
-  -m, --muc               reciever is a muc (join it before sending messages)
+  -m, --muc               recipient is a muc (join it before sending messages)
       --password string   using password for your jid (required)
 ```